Boston College: Admissions

-For the Class of 2028, Boston College received 35,475 applications, of which it admitted 15.9%, approximately the same as for the previous year's class.
-The interquartile (middle 50%) of admitted students of the class of 2025 who submitted test scores under Boston College's test-optional policy possessed scores between 1450 and 1520 on the SAT and 33–34 on the ACT.
+For the Class of 2029, Boston College received 39,681 applications and admitted 12.6%.
+Academically, 95 percent of the admitted students rank within the top 10 percent of their graduating classes and their SAT/ACT test scores average 1503 and 34, respectively.
+A total of 74 percent submitted standardized scores, despite the University’s test-optional policy.
 The accepted class includes students from all 50 states and 75 foreign countries.
 The college is need-blind for domestic applicants.